Bhavanapriya07/cleanup-and-earn/README.md

 ## 🚨 Problem Statement

 Waste accumulation in public spaces is a major issue.<br>
-Even though people notice it, very few take action because:
+Even though people notice it, very few take action because: <br>

 * People lack motivation to take initiative
 * No system exists to verify or reward cleaning efforts